gabkov/krnl-sandbox/README.md

 ### KrnlTask.TxRequest
 Calls the token authority to request a `signatureToken`.
 The dapp name, `accessToken` and the `message` must to be provided to make this call.
 ### KrnlTask.SendTx
-Broadcasts the signed `rawTransaction` and extracts the FaaS requests if any.
+Broadcasts the signed `rawTransaction` and extracts the provided (if any) FaaS message form the data-input.